 Where To Stay On The Dublin To Galway Drive

-- If you’re looking for an accommodation option in Dublin, I would highly recommend staying at the Amberley House, which is a comfortable, well-located B&B in Dublin’s north side.
+If you’re looking for an accommodation option in Dublin, I would highly recommend staying at the Kilronan House, which is a comfortable, well-located B&B in Dublin’s Georgian quarter.
 Click here to see their latest prices

 The drive from Dublin to Galway doesn’t have to be a boring slog along seemingly endless stretches of concrete and asphalt.
 If you take the time to make some detours, you will see a side of Ireland that many visitors tend to overlook.

 Are you planning a Dublin to Galway drive?
-Have you driven it?
+Have any questions about this route?
 Let us know in the comments!